postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-postman_account.md

 [![webdashboard icon](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-switchProfiles-webDashboard.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-switchProfiles-webDashboard.png.png)

-### Switching between different accounts
-You can sign in to multiple accounts at the same time in the Postman app and the Postman web dashboard.
-After you sign in, you can switch between these accounts.

 ### Security policies and standards

 Postman uses several technologies to ensure that your data is safe and secure.
 For more details, visit our [security page](https://www.getpostman.com/security){:target="_blank"}.